D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/definitions/DataDependencies.md

-- Description: this part covers the physical dependencies between signals.
+- Description: this definition set covers the physical dependence of a `DrillingDatPoint` on something else.

 # NOUNS